Pregnancy & Skin-Care: Which Products Are Safe?

 Because some ingredients—both from prescription drugs and from some skin-care products—are absorbed into the body when applied to skin, you need to know what's safe for use during pregnancy and what to avoid.

 Although it is always important for you to check with your own physician, as a general rule, most skin-care products such as cleansers, toners, moisturisers, eye creams, gentle scrubs, and lip balms that do not contain over-the-counter ingredients regulated by the FDA are fine for use throughout your pregnancy.
 However, prescription and over-the-counter skin-care ingredients are a different issue.
 Below we explain what you need to know to make informed decisions.

 We're often asked about whether products containing benzoyl peroxide, skin lightening ingredients, sunscreen actives, or salicylic acid are safe to use during pregnancy or whilst nursing.
 Unfortunately many doctors don't have a ready answer, leaving mothers-to-be frustrated and confused.
 We consulted the American College of Obstetricians and Gynecologists regarding the products of which we are asked about most, and here is what they had to say:

 - Benzoyl peroxide is an excellent ingredient to combat blemishes and is considered safe in low concentrations (5% or less) when you are pregnant.

 - Prescription topical antibiotics are considered safe for use during pregnancy.

 - Salicylic acid (BHA) is a superior exfoliant for skin but when used in high concentrations for professional peels it is considered a risk when you are pregnant.
 However, the small percentages used in skin care (2% or lower) are considered safe.
 You can also consider using glycolic acid or lactic acid (AHA) exfoliants as an alternative as these are perfectly safe to use during pregnancy.

-- Sunscreen actives as demonstrated in animal studies are not known to be a risk during pregnancy.
+- Sunscreen actives as demonstrated in several studies are not known to be a risk during pregnancy.
 Despite fears incorrectly promoted in the media by a few fringe groups, the American College of Obstetricians and Gynecologists has not found any of the alleged fears about sunscreen ingredients substantiated by medical research.
 As a result, daily sunscreen use is strongly recommend by dermatologists.
 If you find your skin is more sensitive during pregnancy, consider using sunscreens with gentle mineral actives of titanium dioxide and/or zinc oxide.